bugsnag/bugsnag-java/CONTRIBUTING.md

    * `./gradlew -Preleasing=true closeAndReleaseRepository`
 1. For a major version change, update the version numbers in the integration instructions in the website.
 1. Update docs.bugsnag.com with any new content, and bump major version numbers in installation instructions if changed.
+Update the version numbers of the dependent libraries in the manual integration guide.